Skip to main content

 About Betampona

-Betampona Natural Reserve covers just 2,228 hectares in Atsinanana Region on Madagascar's northeastern coast, approximately 40 kilometres northwest of Toamasina (Tamatave).
-Despite being Madagascar's smallest strict nature reserve, Betampona protects a significant fragment of primary lowland rainforest at a low elevation (60–478 metres), a forest type that has been almost entirely cleared elsewhere on the eastern coast.
-The reserve's intact lowland forest harbours endemic species and serves as a critical reference site for rainforest research and restoration.
+Betampona Natural Reserve covers 2,228 hectares in Atsinanana Region on Madagascar's eastern coast, approximately 40 kilometres northwest of Toamasina (Tamatave).
+[1] Despite being one of Madagascar's smallest strict nature reserves, Betampona protects a significant fragment of primary lowland rainforest at a low elevation (60–478 metres), a forest type that has been almost entirely cleared elsewhere on the eastern coast.
+The reserve's intact lowland forest harbours 11 lemur species and serves as a critical reference site for rainforest research and restoration.

 Wildlife Ecosystems

-Betampona is home to five lemur species including the critically endangered black-and-white ruffed lemur, indri, aye-aye, eastern woolly lemur, and the diademed sifaka.
-The ruffed lemur population has been the subject of a long-term reintroduction programme from captive-bred animals.
+Betampona is home to at least 11 lemur species, including the critically endangered black-and-white ruffed lemur, diademed sifaka, and indri, as well as the aye-aye, weasel sportive lemur, greater dwarf lemur, and Simmons' mouse lemur.
+[1] The ruffed lemur population has been the subject of a long-term reintroduction programme using captive-bred animals.
 Numerous chameleon, gecko, and frog species inhabit the forest.
 The reserve's bird fauna includes the velvet asity, nuthatch vanga, and helmet vanga.
 Tenrecs are abundant.

 Flora Ecosystems